Ganron/RenderingFramework/README.md

 Specifically, the framework requirements are as follows:
 - Windows OS;
-- Support of c++ 17;
+- c++ 17 compiler support;
-- Support of OpenGL 4.5 Core Profile.
+- OpenGL 4.5 Core Profile hardware support.

 # Libraries used
 The framework makes use of the following libraries: